 Supplementary prescribers can prescribe controlled drugs, but only in accordance with a service user’s clinical management plan.
 Independent prescribers cannot prescribe controlled drugs unless extra laws have been passed which allow their profession to do so.

 Currently, chiropodist / podiatrist and physiotherapist independent prescribers can prescribe certain controlled drugs.
-A list of these is set out on our medical entitlements page.
+A list of these is set out on our medicines and prescribing rights page.

 Training and support

 Like any part of your scope of practice, you will need to ensure you have the appropriate training and support to work with new medicines.
 You can read more about assessing your scope of practice and establishing training needs in our scope of practice information page.